Ribwort plantain

 This section has been translated automatically.

-In 2014 Ribwort Plantain was chosen as the medicinal plant of the year because of its well-known medicinal properties.
-Plantago lanceolata is the parent plant of Plantaginis lanceolatae herba , the official ribwort herb (DAB) for which a monograph of Commission E is available.
+In 2014, ribwort plantain was voted medicinal plant of the year due to its well-known healing properties.
+Plantago lanceolata is the parent plant of Plantaginis lanceolatae herba , the official ribwort plantain herb (DAB) for which a Commission E monograph is available.

-Extracts of ribwort are used as a cough suppressant.
-It is also said to have good effects in wound healing.
+Extracts of ribwort plantain are used as a cough remedy.
+It is also said to have good effects on wound healing.

-Cosmetics: The leaf extracts of ribwort are used under the INCI label "Plantago lanceolata extract" or as "Plantago lanceolata leaf extract".
+Cosmetics: The leaf extracts of ribwort plantain are used under the INCI label "Plantago lanceolata extract" or also as"Plantago lanceolata leaf extract".

 Ingredient(s)